 As tryptophan enters the brain it stimulates serotonin production which leads to fatigue.
 So when it comes to exercise, consuming enough BCAA before and/or during aerobic exercise reduces fatigue through preventing the rise of brain serotonin levels, resulting in improved athletic performance.

 BCAAs can also aid in your performance during High-Intensity Interval Training (HIIT) as well.
 For example, A 2018 study found that combining BCAA supplementation with sprint interval training led to improved maximum oxygen uptake, also known as V02 Max.
-This is the amount of oxygen your body can take in and utilize.
+This is the amount of oxygen your body can actually take in and utilize when all is said and done.
 Though many factors affect aerobic performance, VO2max is an important measure.